intel/llvm/sycl/doc/design/IVDEPAndParallelLoopAnnotations.md

 1. Access groups defined using an LLVM `llvm.access.group` metadata are represented as a literal in SPIR-V.
-1. A new instruction `OpAGListINTEL` is used to aggregate multiple access groups into a single list.
+1. A new instruction `OpAccessGroupListINTEL` is used to aggregate multiple access groups into a single list.
 2. A new Decoration `AccessGroupINTEL` is used to specify which access groups a function call or atomic instruction belongs to.
-3. A new Memory Operand `AccessGroupINTELMask` is used to specify which access groups a memory operation belongs to.
+3. A new Memory Operand `AccessGroupMaskINTEL` is used to specify which access groups a memory operation belongs to.
 4. Two new Loop Controls are added to represent `llvm.loop.parallel_accesses` and `llvm.loop.no_depends/no_depends_safelen`.
 They are called `ParallelAccessesINTEL` and `DependencyAccessesINTEL` accordingly.
-   1. `ParallelAccessesINTEL` takes one or more `OpAGListINTEL` access group lists and specifies that for each list, all the accesses that belong to the specified access groups do not have loop-carried dependences.
+   1. `ParallelAccessesINTEL` takes one or more `OpAccessGroupListINTEL` access group lists and specifies that for each list, all the accesses that belong to the specified access groups do not have loop-carried dependences.
    2. `DependencyAccessesINTEL` takes one or more pairs.
-The first element in each pair is a list of access groups from `OpAGListINTEL`, and the second element is an integer `S` that corresponds to the safelen.
+The first element in each pair is a list of access groups from `OpAccessGroupListINTEL`, and the second element is an integer `S` that corresponds to the safelen.

 ## Translation Rules